Merete Joergensen, MBA, MSc

 David Peloquin, JD

-David Peloquin practices law at Ropes & Gray LLP where he is a member of the firm’s health care group.
+David Peloquin is a partner at Ropes & Gray LLP where he is a member of the firm’s health care group.
 He focuses his practice on advising academic medical centers, life sciences companies, and information technology companies on issues related to human subjects and animal research, data privacy (including both U.S. and EU data privacy), and Medicare/Medicaid and other third-party payor reimbursement issues.
 He frequently writes and speaks on topics related to each of these areas.
-He also serves as a community member of the Institutional Review Board at Partners Healthcare in Boston. d health data privacy.
+He also serves as a community member of the Institutional Review Board at Mass General Brigham in Boston.
 Prior to attending law school, David worked as a project manager for a leading supplier of electronic medical records.

 Benjamin Rotz, RPh